NeKzor/autorender/README.md

 - Build the server image once with: `docker compose build`
 - Start all containers with: `docker compose up`
 - Add a host entry `127.0.0.1 autorender.portal2.local` to `/etc/hosts`
-- Run from the server folder `src/server` the command `deno task start:dev`
+- Run from the server folder `src/server` the command `deno task dev`

 The server should now be available at: `http://autorender.portal2.local`